netmet1/constellation-node-automation/README.md

 > Based on [config](#config) file that is set to $0.1, $0.5, $3, $5, $0 ,$50, $100

 > **NOTE: If the script doesn't run for the day, the results will (obviously) be incorrect or screwed.
-It works off the `dag_count.log` file located in the root of the automation script** *Log rolling is not enabled, so you will need to keep an eye on the file, until a new release adds the log rolling feature.*
+It works off the `dag_count.log` file located in the root of the automation script folder.** *Log rolling is not enabled, so you will need to keep an eye on the file, until a new release adds the log rolling feature.*

 ## INSTALLATION <a name="installation"></a>